jmchandonia/CORAL/back_end/README.md

 If you want to give upload privileges for all types in your system to a user, you can set the `allowed_upload_types` field to '*' rather than listing out all the types.

+If you set "demo_mode" to be true in config.json (above) then ANY user with a Google account can log in, and uploading through the web interface will be disabled.
+You still need users.json, but you don't have to include any users.

 #### Setting up Auth

 Once you have configured your users.json file, you will need to generate Google OAuth2 credentials for login.
 Read the section below for information on how to obtain and configure your google OAuth credentials.